 Leggy stems

-Without enough light these girls can get a bit leggy trying to reach for more light.
+Without enough light Syngonium can get a bit leggy trying to reach for more light.
 Try a brighter spot to get more compact growth with shorter stems and more leaves.
 If you have to, trim off those leggy bits and propagate.
 New growth should come through nice and bushy in the right spot.

 Is the Pink Syngonium for you?

-If you can keep a Philodendron happy you should feel confident moving up to a Syngonium.
+If you can keep a Philodendron or Monstera happy you should feel confident moving up to a Syngonium.
 Although they can be slightly fussier with light and water, don't let those delicate looking leaves put you off.
 They are easier than they look.